Pirate FlagPirates and PrivateersPirate Flag

 Fighting and war were intricately woven in the tapestry of Viking life.
 It was brutal and raw, just like life itself, and Vikings were particularly good at mastering the components that constituted this lifestyle.
 Rather than examine the entire sphere of the Viking world from AD 750 to 1100, the authors focus on one facet of this society – the warriors, whose activities impacted the lives of many from America in the west, to the Caspian Sea in the east, from the Russian forests of the north, to Jerusalem to the south.
 Their intrusive raids ultimately led to upheavals that altered the course of European history.

 Hjardar and Vike present this comprehensive examination in six chapters, each focusing on a particular aspect of a warrior’s life.
 It begins with the inside covers, which are full-color maps depicting the Viking world during a period of 350 years.
-Many histories of this era open with an account of the raid on the Lindisfarne Priory on Holy Island or Iona Abbey in the Hebrides; these authors chose an even earlier incursion when King Beorhtric of Wessex sent his bailiff to confront the intruders into his realm in the summer of AD 789.
-This first record of a violent encounter at the hands of the Vikings did not end well for the bailiff.
+Many histories of this era open with an account of the raid on the Lindisfarne Priory on Holy Island or Iona Abbey in the Hebrides; these authors choose an even earlier incursion when King Beorhtric of Wessex sends his bailiff to confront the intruders into his realm in the summer of AD 789.
+This first record of a violent encounter at the hands of the Vikings does not end well for the bailiff.

-Whether they were called Norsemen, Danes, heathens, Rus, Varangians, al-madjus, Finn Gall, or Dub Gall, they had two things in common.
+Whether they were called Norsemen, Danes, heathens, Rus, Varangians, al-madjus, Finn Gall, or Dubh Gall, they had two things in common.
 They came from North, the region we know as Scandinavia, and they were Vikings.
 Chapter one answers five basic questions: who they were; what “Viking” meant (both then and later); why the raids began; what technological advancements allowed them to venture far from land; and how Vikings, rather than Christians, saw the world.
 This section also examines Viking society and the role of the warrior in it, as well as their religion.

 No book on warriors and military life would be complete without a discussion on “The Art of War,” which is the topic discussed in chapter two.
 This umbrella covers many facets: troops, homeland defense, trial by combat, training, raiding, battle formations, intelligence and logistics, strategy and stratagems, mercenaries, beserkers and wolfskins, warrior women, and tending the sick and wounded.